John Chisholm (engineer)

+Further, in 2015 the chair of the UK's Public Administration Select Committee noted that "The UK had something the US needed and prized.
+Now that we no longer have the R&D capacity to produce many inventions, the mutual interest underpinning this relationship has dissipated, and the ‘special relationship’ is commensurately diminished. ...
+With less than two per cent of our defence budget spent on R&D, and following the destruction of DERA and with it much of the national R&D capability, we are generating very little technological invention."

 Chisholm has been President of the Electrical Engineering Association.
 He was President and Trustee of the Institution of Engineering & Technology (formerly Institution of Electrical Engineers) (2005–2006).
 He was knighted in the 1999 New Year Honours.

-Sir John is a Fellow of the Royal Academy of Engineering, the Royal Aeronautical Society, the Institute of Physics.
+John is a Fellow of the Royal Academy of Engineering, the Royal Aeronautical Society, the Institute of Physics.
 He holds honorary Doctor of Engineering degrees from the Universities of Bath, Southampton and Brunel.
 He was a founding member of the British Government's Technology Foresight programme.

 Appointed Chairman of the Medical Research Council by the Government, a position he took up in October 2006, he succeeded Sir Anthony Cleaver who had been in the post since 1998.
 Cleaver welcomed Chisholm's appointment stating him as a strong advocate for research.
 "Sir John's passion in promoting the value of research will be invaluable to the Medical Research Council as we enter a further period of change."

 In 2007 the House of Commons Select Committee on Science and Technology, after describing him as vague and evasive in answering questions, said "we have serious reservations as to whether Sir John is the right person to guide the MRC Executive through the coming period of change".
 Despite his lack of medical qualifications, the Government refuted this statement saying that "Sir John has a first class background in business and has all the qualities and the perspective needed to chair the MRC Council successfully through this period of change...".

 The Government also stated in response to the report by House of Commons Select Committee on Science and Technology that "The MRC is entering a period of change as the Centre's role in developing research evidence to support decision making in policy and practice was highlighted in the Cooksey report recommendations are put into effect.
 The new Chairman's career record—in particular his experience in managing change and translating research into marketable products—indicates that he should be well suited to a non-executive Chairman's role at this stage in the MRC's evolution."